martinkearn/Content/Demos/Bots/Gigseekr.md

 * Facebook Messenger: Search for it
 * Cortana: Make sure you are using the US language (Settings > Cortana Language > English (United States)).
 Then go to Notebook > Skills and search for Gigseekr

-Delete the contact and conversation from facebook messenger
+Delete the contact and conversation from Facebook messenger

-## Add
+## Add to Facebook
 _This demos best in FB messenger_

-Seearch for "Gigseekr" and add the contact
+Search for "Gigseekr" and add the contact

 ## Find an artist
 Locate an artists and ask questions about them